ini/AMP/README.txt

 AMP: Automatic Mathematical Parser
 ==================================

-Parses and evaluates any numerical mathematical expression, with support for complex numbers and mathematical constants, as well as scientific notation and a wide range of mathematical functions.
+Python 2.7 package that parses and evaluates any numerical mathematical expression, with support for complex numbers and mathematical constants, as well as scientific notation and a wide range of mathematical functions.

 Documentation
 -------------